Johnny Mnemonic (film): Development

+Pre-production

+When Reeves' previous film, Speed, turned into a major hit in 1994, expectations were raised for Johnny Mnemonic, and Sony saw the film as a potential blockbuster hit.
+Gibson said Sony executives began pressing them about whether their film had busses or explosions, critical elements of Speed.

 Longo's experiences with the financiers were poor, believing that their demands compromised his artistic vision.
-Many of the casting decisions, such as Lundgren, were forced upon him to increase the film's appeal outside of the United States.
+Many of the casting decisions, such as Lundgren, were forced upon Longo to increase the film's appeal outside of the United States.
 Longo and Gibson, who had no idea what to do with Lundgren, created a new character for him.
 Lundgren had previously starred in several action films that emphasized his physique.
 He intended the role of the street preacher to be a showcase for further range as an actor, but his character's monologue was cut during editing.
 Gibson said that the monologue, a sermon about transhumanism that Lundgren delivered naked, was cut due to fears of offending religious groups.
 Kitano was cast to appeal to the Japanese market.
-Eight minutes of extra footage starring Kitano was shot for the Japanese release of the film.
+Rollins, who is uninterested in science fiction, joined the cast because he liked the film's focus on an upcoming disadvantaged underclass.

-The film significantly deviates from the short story, most notably turning Johnny, not his bodyguard partner, into the primary action figure.
+The film significantly deviates from the short story, such as turning Johnny, not his bodyguard, into the primary action figure.
 Molly Millions is replaced with Jane, as the film rights to Molly had already been sold.
-Nerve Attenuation Syndrome (NAS) is a fictional disease that is not present in the short story.
+Gibson did not want Molly in the film, though, and thought it would be best to reserve her for a different franchise.
+Nerve attenuation syndrome (NAS) is a fictional disease that is not present in the short story.
 NAS, also called "the black shakes", is caused by an overexposure to electromagnetic radiation from omnipresent technological devices and is presented as a raging epidemic.
 In the film, one pharmaceutical corporation has found a cure but chooses to withhold it from the public in favor of a more lucrative treatment program.
-The code-cracking Navy dolphin Jones's reliance on heroin was one of many scenes cut during an editing process.
-Gibson said that the film was "taken away and re-cut by the American distributor".
-He described the original film as "a very funny, very alternative piece of work", and said it was "very unsuccessfully chopped and cut into something more mainstream".
-Gibson compared this to editing Blue Velvet into a mainstream thriller lacking any irony.
-Prior to its release, critic Amy Harmon identified the film as an epochal moment when cyberpunk counterculture would enter the mainstream.
-News of the script's compromises spurred pre-release concerns that the film would prove a disappointment to hardcore cyberpunks.

-The Japanese soundtrack was composed by Mychael Danna but re-composed by Brad Fiedel for the international version.
-It also contains tracks from independent industrial band Black Rain who had initially recorded a score for Robert Longo that had been rejected.
+References to Jones the dolphin's heroin addiction was one of many plot elements cut during editing.